Small and medium-sized enterprises (SMEs) play an essential role in the production of goods and services.

-Flexible sectors; compressed emissions
+Modular sectors; compressed emissions

-Thus, if all OECD SMEs began to review the management of their supply chains, energy use, residual materials, transport, and production practices, then the agglomerated impact of these changes would be significantly positive for the climate.
-They are central to achieving environmental sustainability and this transition of entrepreneurial practices and values offers an opportunity for companies to offer goods and services with an attractive environmental value .
+Thus, if all SMEs in the OECD were to rethink the management of their supply chains, energy use, waste, transportation and production practices, then the aggregate impact of these changes would be significantly positive for the climate.
+They are central to the achievement of environmental sustainability and this transition in business practices and values provides an opportunity for companies to offer goods and services with an attractive environmental value .

-Transition: expensive and complex?
+Transition: costly and complex?